-7.2.5a Septage (Hauled Sewage)
+9.2.6 Septage (Hauled Sewage)

-- a) The creation of a new lot with a private sewage disposal system, or the establishment or expansion of a communal sewage system, shall only be permitted if there is confirmation of sufficient reserve sewage system capacity to treat the additional septage (hauled sewage).
+- a) The creation of a new lot with a private subsurface system, or the establishment or expansion of a communal sewage system, shall only be permitted if there is confirmation of sufficient reserve sewage system capacity to treat the additional septage (hauled sewage).
 Reserve sewage system capacity is considered sufficient if the hauled sewage from the lot can be treated or disposed of at sites approved under the Environmental Protection Act or the Ontario Water Resources Act, but not by land-applying untreated, hauled sewage. - b) Council will monitor, on an annual basis, the amount of uncommitted reserve sewage system capacity available at the Loyalist East Water Pollution Control Plant that can be devoted to the treatment of septage (hauled sewage) produced by development outside of the serviced areas.
 Development shall not be approved if there is insufficient reserve sewage system capacity.

-7.2.6 Growth Management
+9.2.7 Growth Management